iqrf/iqrf-gateway-webapp/docs/source/install.rst

 Add PHP 7.2 repository
 ######################

-If you are using Debian 9, UbiLinux 4 or Ubuntu 16.04 you have had to add PHP 7.2 repository.
+If you are using Debian 9, UbiLinux 4 or Ubuntu 16.04 you have to add PHP 7.2 repository.

 For Debian
 ----------